devinsg/api-spring-cloud/w2-ServiceDiscovery-CircuitBreakers-Clients.md

 # Service Discovery - Circuit Breakers - Clients
+- register a service with Eureka that has a Ribbon Client for load balanced communication with other services
+- configure a service for inter service communication using client side load balancing via Ribbon
+- understand how Hystrix implements the Circuit Breaker Pattern

 # Load Balancing:
 - a fundamental part of Microservices architecture is that we want to maximize availability of our services via scaling